antiface/NegawattCoin/README.md

 NegawattCoin
 ============

-The NegawattCoin: The New Sustainable Technological Vision of an Algorithms-as-a-Service Marketplace
+The NegawattCoin: The New Sustainable Technological Vision Powered by Invisible Forces of Reversible Pneumatic and Fluidic Noise Fields